-Huge explosion at Ohio metal factory injures at least 14
+Huge explosion at Ohio metal factory injures at least 14 amid shower of molten debris

 "Things were falling off the walls, falling off shelves.
 We went out front and there was like smoldering rocks and molten metal in the yard.
 Tons and tons of smoke.
 Fire billowing out of the building across the street," he said.

-Another witness, Joe Sarconi, said he was eating lunch in his car across the street when he saw a metal beam “fly across the street”, saying it was “exciting, but horrible”.
+Another witness, Joe Sarconi, told News 5 Cleveland he was eating lunch in his car across the street, in his regular parking space of 20 years, when he saw the brick wall surrounding the plant blow down and a metal beam blast fly across the road.

+"I’m finishing my pork chop from Tasty Take-Outs, like I usually do... next thing you know, boom!" said Mr Sarconi.
+"Ridiculous.
+Ridiculous!
+I don’t know how nothing hit me – nothing except a little bit of shrapnel on top of the hood... exciting, but horrible."

+Nearby cars and buildings were pelted with bricks, while the ground shook with the force of the explosion.
+Some vehicles near Mr Sarconi were damaged more seriously.

-Mr DiRocco said he had inspected the metals plant before and found it generally safe, except for the fact that it was a foundtry.
-“You are dealing with molten metal, so there's always an inherent danger,” he told reporters.
+Mr DiRocco, the fire chief, said he had previously inspected the metals plant before and found it generally safe, except for the fact that it was a foundtry.
+“You are dealing with molten metal, so there’s always an inherent danger,” he told reporters.

 Join our commenting forum